My teaching evaluations can be found here: ced431_srtes_rr.pdf

-While a doctoral student, I have served as a teaching assistant for an introduction to environmental and natural resource economics course (CED 201) and an upper level undergraduate natural resource economics course (CED 429), and as a co-instructor for an agribusiness in the global economy course (AG BM 338).
-During the Spring ’18 semester, I am an instructor for an economic analysis of environmental and resource policies course (CED 431).
-Both of these roles have provided me with an opportunity to teach in various size classrooms, where I have actively sought to creatively use my knowledge and skills.
-In addition, I have helped to design courses and to create and grade assignments; I have interacted with students and consulted with them during my regular office hours and via email.
+While a Post-doctoral Scholar, I have been an instructor for an economic analysis of environmental and resource policies course (CED 431).
+As a doctoral student, I have served as a teaching assistant for an introduction to environmental and natural resource economics course (CED 201) and an upper level undergraduate natural resource economics course (CED 429), and as a co-instructor for an agribusiness in the global economy course (AG BM 338).
+All of these teaching roles have provided me with an opportunity to teach in various size classrooms, where I have actively sought to creatively use my knowledge and skills.
+In addition, I have designed courses, created and graded assignments; I have interacted with students and consulted with them during my regular office hours and via email; I have mentored students and helped them with their group research projects.
 As an undergraduate, I served as a large-group and one-on-one personal tutor for mathematics, statistics, and principles of economics courses where I was able to assist students from diverse backgrounds and different skill levels.
 This teaching experience, along with the training received while obtaining my tutoring and online teaching certificates, have not only built my confidence as a teacher, but have also piqued my curiosity to search for new ways to inspire students to master the material, and to motivate them to become independent and open-minded thinkers.

 I am a fan of an energized classroom.
 As a lifelong learner, there is nothing that I find more inspiring than excitement and intellect radiating from the professor.
 I believe that passion is one of the most important characteristics of good teaching, and that it might be contagious in the most mind-stimulating of ways.
 However, the recipe for successful classroom outcomes requires more ingredients than an inspiring delivery by a knowledgeable instructor; in my teaching philosophy, these additional ingredients include: (1) a well-designed and clear course structure, (2) timely feedback, (3) respect, and (4) creativity.